 “Why would anyone want to keep bees on their property?
 They are a nuisance with their stinging, buzzing and attacking!
 Besides, keeping bees is dangerous and expensive!”
 This is what I hear from people all the time when I start talking about “my girls.”
 Hopefully I can help you understand that these statements couldn’t be farther from the truth.

-So now the big question is: Why would I want to go through the trouble to have bees on my property?
 Most homesteaders like everything on their property, including livestock, to have many uses.
 Bees are no different.
-Obviously they can be used to produce honey.
+Obviously you can use them to produce honey.
 But typically a strong hive can produce more honey than one household needs.
-Therefore that honey is not only consumed, but also sold for added income.
+So, we use some of the honey for our own supply and sell the surplus for added income.
 Other uses that are seldom tapped into are: beeswax, pollen and propolis.
 All of these can be harvested and sold, with a little bit of effort.
 Here on our homestead, we don’t mess with the pollen and propolis, but we most certainly used the beeswax.
-Everything from candles to lip balm to furniture wax can be made using the leftover wax after honey harvesting.
+You can make everything from candles to lip balm to furniture wax using the leftover wax after honey harvesting.

 BUT the main reason that anyone should want to keep bees is that bees are responsible for pollinating 98% of all fruits, flowers and vegetables.
 By adding honeybees to your property, you are helping your garden or orchard grow.
 You are also encouraging everything on your property to grow, thereby providing food for your livestock.
 And by growing a garden or orchard, you are encouraging your honeybees to stay much closer to home.

 Bees in my opinion are the key to a sustainable food source on any homestead.
 So my question to you is: WHY WOULDN’T YOU RAISE HONEYBEES ON YOUR HOMESTEAD?